algorandlabs/smart-asa/README.md

 | `freeze_addr`    | \<Smart ASA App Addr\>                |
 | `clawback_name`  | \<Smart ASA App Addr\>                |

-The _Underlying ASA_ is created with maximum supply (max `uint64`), it is not divisible, and it is frozen by default.
-The unit and asset names are custom strings that identify the Smart ASA.
+The ASA is set with maximum supply as (`total` = max `uint64`), it is not divisible, and it is frozen by default.
+The unit and asset names are standard strings that identify a Smart ASA.

 The `url` field is used to bind the Underlying ASA with the Smart ASA App ID who controls it, with the following encoding:

 `smart-asa-app-id:<App ID>`

-Finally, the `manager`, `reserve`, `freeze`, and `clawback` roles of the ASA are assigned to the application address.
-Therefore, **the Underlying ASA can only be controlled by the smart contract**.
+Finally, the `manager`, `reserve`, `freeze`, and `clawback` roles are assigned to the *Smart ASA App* address.

+> **The Underlying ASA can only be controlled by the smart contract**.

 ### State Schema

 The `StateSchema` of the Smart Contract has been designed to match 1-to-1 the parameters of an ASA.
-In addition, this reference implementation requires users to opt-in to the application and initialize their `LocalState`.
+This reference implementation also requires users to initialize their `LocalState` by opting-in into the application.

 #### Global State